#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 22:51 Because the garbage collection is something you're never supposed to have to deal with.

-23:01 Like the language is going to handle things when it, when it sees fit for whatever reason.
+23:00 And when you expect it, like the language is going to handle things when it, when it sees

-23:06 So yeah, there's only to my knowledge, there's only three, there's only actually three scopes in Python.
+23:06 So yeah, there's only to my knowledge, there's only three, there's only actually three scopes

-23:23 Classes actually do not a class exists in the global level.
+23:23 Classes actually do not, a class exists in the global level.

-23:28 And whenever you have an attribute sitting on a class or sitting on an instance is actually in a dictionary, unless using slots, I'm not going into that, actually sitting in a dictionary that is a part of that object in memory.
+23:28 And whenever you have an attribute sitting on a class or sitting on an instance is actually

 23:41 Yep.